 Provides stun immunity and spread your "icon buffs" to everyone in the same zone, for a duration of 1min 30secs.

-Rousing Roar is exclusive to Beast (can't be taught), and secretly makes them excellent supports.
+Rousing Roar is innate to Beast cats, and secretly makes them excellent supports.
 But they need a bit of help for that.
 Reason for this is simple : if you're under the effect of an "icon buff", you can give it to everybody, and maintain it active for as long as you have gauge.
 An "icon buff" is any effect you are currently affected by, which is represented by a little symbol immediately next to your name.
 It is important to notice that there is not just 1 "slot" next to your name to tell you about effects you're affected by.
 The icon buff slot is the one immediately next to your name.

 Any buff that is displayed there can be spread to your entire team and see their duration extended with Rousing Roar.
 Even if you were not the one to provide the buff to begin with.
 As long as you're affected by it, you can spread and extend it.
 Yes, it also applies to Hunting Horn buffs provided by hunters, SP mode, and the great Palico Rally support action.